 Scenery + swim day (the “wow” option)

-- A nature park with trails + a beautiful swim spot
+- A beautiful swim spot (the reward)

 Plan A: “Simple win” half day (little kids)

-- Lunch
+- Lunch (early)

-- Early afternoon: small family attraction
+- Early afternoon: one small family attraction

-- Back to resort before sunset
+- Back to resort before sunset (downtime prevents meltdowns)

 Plan B: “One big activity” day (older kids)